All Episodes

 Time Text

-Yes, America's Anchorman is away, and this is your undocumented anchor man sitting in, no supporting paperwork whatsoever, entirely unlicensed by any federal, state or local authority.
+Yes, America's Anchorman is away and this is your undocumented anchorman sitting in, no supporting paperwork whatsoever, entirely unlicensed by any federal, state or local authority.

-All kinds of who knows what he's keeping down there.
+All kinds of, who knows what he's keeping down there.

-It is uh it is great to to be uh with you.
+It is great to be with you.

-Uh because it would be illegal uh up there if we did have an affiliate, it would be a hate crime under Canadian law.
+Because it would be illegal up there if we did have an affiliate.

 So it's probably just as well we don't.

-And we'll give you bonus points, not just for the provinces, but if you get all three territories uh correct.
+And we'll give you bonus points, not just for the provinces, but if you get all three territories correct.

 And he just launched into it, and he goes, and we're going on to Newfoundland, and we're going on to Manitoba, and we're going on to Saskatchewan, and we're going on to the Yukon and the Northwest Territories.

-And say what you like about say it's out there.
+And say what you like about, say it's out there.

 You can find it out there on the internet.